Hazem14Essam/IOT/README.md

 # IOT
-Creating aweb server to display temperature ,humidity and gas percentage and so can  control NodeMCU circuit such as  turn on led or turn off
+Creating a web server to display temperature ,humidity and gas percentage and so ccontrol NodeMCU circuit such as  turn on led or turn off